marco-ippolito/fiume/README.md

 - `send`: Send events to states that are not `autoTransition`.
 If current state has `autoTransition: false`, calling the `send` function is required to move to next state.

-- `getCurrentStateId` string: The id of current state of the machine.

 #### Public properties

 - `id` string: The id of the machine, if not supplied in the constructor, will be a randomUUID.